 I love the challenge of painting, especially tricky commissions when I’m asked to paint an image perhaps I wouldn’t have chosen myself.
 I’m naturally competitive, I guess from my background in sport – and for sure a big part of the enjoyment for me is constantly having to re-think, battling to bring a piece alive.
 I love the PR and networking side of things just as much – and why to date, I manage that side of things myself.

 Published by Wishbone Art, in partnership with galleries covering the UK.
 Representation in USA, UAE, Mexico and Asia.
 About half of my work is motorsport related, including with British Embassies around the World promoting ‘Creativity is GREAT Britain’ during F1 weeks.
 The rest… features anything I love, icons of film, music and sport.

 In the last few years I’ve created commissioned work for Instituto Ayrton Senna, Bruno Mars, Lewis Hamilton, Chelsea FC, The Rugby Players Association, Team Sky, Jenson Button, Max Chilton, Sir Alex Ferguson, Theo Paphitis, James Hunts family, Sir Bradley Wiggins, Red Bull, Pirelli, Monster Energy, CBS Television, Jake Humphrey, Wretch32 and JLS’s Aston, among many others…. and partnered with galleries, charitable organisations, leading rights holders and motorsport teams worldwide.

-Featured at the GP Ball, Monaco GP, Singapore GP, Mexico GP, Playboy Club London, Selfridges Oxford St, Harrods, Goodwood Festival of Speed ITV4 show, Channel News Asia, Chelsea FC TV… and a gallery near you.
+Featured at the GP Ball, Monaco GP, Singapore GP, Mexico GP, Tour of Britain, Playboy Club London, Selfridges Oxford St, Harrods, Goodwood Festival of Speed ITV4 show, Channel News Asia, Chelsea FC TV… and a gallery near you.
 Patron to Its In The Bag (Testicular Cancer Awareness) and regular fundraiser for Cancer Research UK, Rugby Players Association, Clic Sargent and GOSH

 To be honest… subject matter isn’t really a choice.
 Its just… me.